 Ans.
 In cases where the appeal involves –

-Q 18.
-Can the Tribunal condone delay in filing appeal before it beyond the period of 3 months?
-If so till what time?
+Q 16.
+Can the Tribunal condone delay in filing appeal before it beyond the period of 3/6 months?
+If so, till what time?

 Ans.
-Yes the Tribunal has powers to condone delay of any period of time beyond the period of 3 months provided sufficient case is shown by the appellant for such delay.
+Yes, the Tribunal has powers to condone delay of a further three months, beyond the period of 3/6 months provided sufficient cause is shown by the appellant for such delay.

 Ans.
 45 days from the date of receipt of appeal.

 Ans.
 Yes.
-As per Section 85 of MGL Where an amount deposited by the appellant under sub-section (6)7(4) of section 79 or under sub-section (10)7(7) of section 82 is required to be refunded consequent to any order of the First Appellate Authority or of the Appellate Tribunal, as the case may be, interest at the rate specified under section 39 shall be payable in respect of such refund from the date of payment of the amount till the date of refund of such amount.
+As per Section 115 of the Act, where an amount deposited by the appellant under sub-section (6) of section 107 or under sub-section (8) of section 112 is required to be refunded consequent to any order of the Appellate Authority or of the Appellate Tribunal, as the case may be, interest at the rate specified under section 56 shall be payable in respect of such refund from the date of payment of the amount till the date of refund of such amount.